Jared284/security-portfolio/labs/03-cloud-security-monitoring/05-detection-engineering/README.md

 3. route the event into CloudWatch Logs
 4. match the event with a metric filter
 5. convert the event into a custom metric
-6. later use that metric for alerting
+6. use that metric for alerting

-This made it a strong first control-plane detection to complement the host-based SSH detection.
+This made it a strong control-plane detection to complement the host-based SSH detection.

-### CloudTrail-Side Validation
+### Validation

 After generating the security group rule removal event, I validated the cloud-side detection logic across two layers.